FarzadForuozanfar/PyDeploy-Course/Assignment02/README.md

 get and show requests package info

 ## 04 Github API
-use github user api to show follower and followings
+use <a href='https://api.github.com/users'>github user api </a>to show follower and followings